hnei/rabbitmq-message-timestamp/README.md

+**Note: The purpose of this fork from [https://github.com/rabbitmq/rabbitmq-message-timestamp](https://github.com/rabbitmq/rabbitmq-message-timestamp) is to change the code to report time in nanoseconds instead of milliseconds**

 # RabbitMQ Message Timestamp Plugin #

 This plugin fills the `timestamp` property and `timestamp_in_ns` header of a message as it enters